pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Then I added some more Logo instructions

     penup  fd 30  rt 90  fd 100  pendown
-    setpc red
+    setpc blue
     seth  right 45

     pong

-This experiment draws the ← ↑ ↓ → Arrow Keys with no Color,
-and then bounces a red Pong Puck around for a short while
+This experiment draws the Key Caps of the ← ↑ ↓ → Arrow Keys with no Color, and then bounces a blue Pong Puck around for a short while

-This experiments surfaces several different bugs.
-This Pong Puck wrongly leaves some extra copies of itself around.
-Both near where it bounces, and halfway in between.
-And when it hits the right edge of the screen, sometimes it spills half of itself

-And when you run this particular experiment on my Terminals, the Chat Terminal Window Pane chokes out, complaining of something like 'AssertionError: (8163, 9254)', inside 'fd_read_text_else'.
-And then you can't restart the Chat Terminal Window Pane.
-When you try, it complains of something like: "ValueError: invalid literal for int() with base 16: ''", again inside 'fd_read_text_else'.
-You have to press ⌃\ inside the Drawing Terminal Window Pane, and start that Python again.
-Then you can restart the Chat
+I feel like this experiment pretty much works now?

+Maybe next up is tweaking up the physics.
+Like stop bouncing always only exactly 180° onto your backtrail.
+And leave the Puck moving for longer, but slow it down with friction And teach the Arrow Keys to push and turn it

-Plus we could come make this experiment easier to run.
+And we could come make this experiment easier to run.
 To get it going, we could let you say something like

     demos.arrow_keys